MSalah73/Kratos/Documentation/docs/models.md

 ### Predict Category #3 - Jordan
 To make a prediction using category prediction model #3, execute the `predict_vgg19.py` file.
-Modificationsto the script will need to be made for the `filenames` variable.
+Modifications to the script will need to be made for the `filenames` variable.
 Create a list with the paths of each image for which you wish to make a prediction.

 ### Predict Attribute #1
-Lorem ipsum dolor sit amet, pri an numquam nusquam, illum porro assueverit per an.
+To make a prediction using attribute prediction model #1, execute the `Agent.py` file.
+Modifications to the script will need to be made for the `image_path` and `dir_models` variables; for the paths to the image on which to predict and the path to the model respectively.

 ### Predict Attribute #2
 To make a prediction using attributes prediction model #2, execute the `runModel.py` file.